iontodirel/ham_radio_services/README.md

 Run from the root directory.

+Follow the

-To build and run the container
+To build and run the container.

 ~~~~
 docker compose build